or 4 payments of $199.75 with Info

 Featuring Takamine’s parlor-style New Yorker body, the petite GY93E acoustic/electric guitar offers a solid top and distinctive back construction, giving it an upscale feel and distinctive sound.

-For players seeking the focused, articulate sound that this increasingly popular body style offers, the GN93E features a solid spruce top, rosewood sides and a stunning three-piece rosewood/quilt maple back.
-The slim mahogany neck and 12”-radius bound rosewood fingerboard provide great feel and playability, while the onboard Takamine TK-40D preamp system gives you a built-in tuner, three-band EQ and gain controls, mid contour switch, notch filter and EQ bypass switch for the ultimate in versatility and sound quality.
+For players seeking the focused, articulate sound that this increasingly popular body style offers, the GN93E features a solid spruce top, black walnut/maple sides and a stunning three-piece black walnut/maple back.
+The slim mahogany neck and 12”-radius bound laurel fingerboard provide great feel and playability, while the onboard Takamine TK-40D preamp system gives you a built-in tuner, three-band EQ and gain controls, mid contour switch, notch filter and EQ bypass switch for the ultimate in versatility and sound quality.

-Other premium features include maple body, neck and headstock binding; dark wood rosette and body purfling; synthetic bone nut and split bridge saddle; rosewood headcap; abalone dot inlays; gold die-cast tuners with black buttons; and a beautiful gloss finish.
+Other premium features include maple body, neck and headstock binding; dark wood rosette and body purfling; synthetic bone nut and split bridge saddle; laurel headcap; abalone dot inlays; gold die-cast tuners with black buttons; and a beautiful gloss finish.
+Available in Natural.

 The Takamine Difference: